ms/buildtogether.tech/introduction/index.md

 ## Acknowledgments

 This book is dedicated to [Marian Petre][petre-marian], who taught me how to think about how programmers think and work.
-My thanks to all of the students who did projects with me at the University of Toronto and through Google Summer of Code, and everyone who took part in UCOSP <cite>Holmes2014,Holmes2018</cite>.
+I am also grateful to all of the students who did projects with me at the University of Toronto and through Google Summer of Code, and to everyone who took part in UCOSP
+<cite>Holmes2014,Holmes2018</cite>.

+I have tried to base recommendations on empirical software engineering research (<span x="research"></span>) and on the science of teaching and learning (<span x="thinking"></span>).
+Where those don't have answers, I have drawn on the experience of the students and programmers mentioned below.
+Any errors, omissions, or misunderstandings that remain are entirely our fault.

 {% include thanks.html %}

 Portions of this book are adapted from material that originally appeared in
-<cite>Wilson2019</cite> and <cite>Irving2021</cite>; I'm grateful to Taylor \&
+<cite>Wilson2019</cite> and <cite>Irving2021</cite>; I'm grateful to Taylor &
 Francis and my co-authors for making both books available under open licenses.
-I would also like to thank David Graf for [doi2bib][doi2bib] and Alexandra Elbakyan for Sci-Hub; this book would have been much harder to write without their generosity and idealism.
-If we all give a little, we all gain a lot.
+I would also like to thank David Graf for [doi2bib][doi2bib] and Alexandra Elbakyan for Sci-Hub; this book would have been much harder to write without their idealism and hard work.